MatrInv/ImageProc/README.md

 	(9)   Regional minima segmentation
 	(10)  Watershed algorithm

 1, 2, 3, 4 are morphological operations used in all the other features of the program.
 5 is used to remove salt&pepper noise.
 6, 7, 8 are gradients used for edge detection.
 9, 10 are algorithmes used for image segmentation.
 The different regions are shown in different grayscales.

 By the way, at the end of the execution, the program asks you if you want to save the processed image in the current directory as "img_res.png".
 If you want so, press the S key, else press any other key.

 ## Tests

-You can use the directory img_test to test these features.
+You can use the images of the directory "img_test" to test these features.
 I would propose to you the examples below.

 	#Denoising
 	ImageProc ./img_test/bottle_bruit.png 5
 	ImageProc ./img_test/tree_bruit.png 5

-	#edge segmentation
+	#edge detection & segmentation with the regional minima
 	ImageProc ./img_test/tree.png 9
 	ImageProc ./img_test/daisy.png 9
 	ImageProc ./img_test/lotus.png 9

-	#image segmentation
+	#segmentation with the watershed cuts algorithm
 	ImageProc ./img_test/tree.png 10
 	ImageProc ./img_test/daisy.png 10
 	ImageProc ./img_test/lotus.png 10